Christmas Celebrations In The Philippines: 12 Best Holiday Destinations

 There’s nothing much to do here but to laze around but you’ll love it exactly for that.
 Nacpan Beach is a 4-kilometer stretch of golden sand beach.
 You can relax under the lined coconut palm trees while enjoying the view of its crystal clear blue waters.
 This spot is one of the must-visit destinations in El Nido.

 When in Puerto Princesa, don’t ever miss the Underground River.
 You’ll be amazed at how beautiful the limestones and stalactites are.
 No wonder it has become a UNESCO World Heritage Site and one of the New 7 Wonders of Nature.
 A paddleboat ride takes you to a section of the underground river, where you can enjoy views of massive stalagmite and stalactite formations and cave chambers.

 Honda Bay Islands

-If you’re planning to go on an island-hopping activity, the best place to visit is the Honda Bay.
-Here, you can find beautiful islets, reefs, white sand beaches and inviting waters perfect for swimming.
+If you’re planning to go on an island-hopping activity for your Christmas celebrations in the Philippines, the best place to visit is Honda Bay.
+Here, you can find beautiful islets, reefs, white sand beaches, and inviting waters perfect for swimming.
 Some beaches that are included in the tour are Cowrie Island, Luli Island, and Starfish Island.